Our Washington DC and Baltimore Depression Disability Lawyer for Benefit Eligibility

 Depression is an affective disorder, also commonly referred to as a mood disorder.
 Simply stated, an affect is an emotion that manifests in a way of thinking and/or behavior that can be observed.
 Mania and bipolar disorder are also affective disorders.

 Depression can take many forms, such as major depression or dysthymia, also called persistent depressive disorder.
 Many people with depression experience a loss of interest in things that were previously enjoyable or rewarding, such as interacting with friends or succeeding at work.
 This is called “anhedonia.”
 People experiencing anhedonia lack motivation, which can be a key limitation when it comes to being able to work as they are not able to complete tasks due to their depression.
-In these cases, it is wise to speak with a Baltimore depression disability lawyer to learn about your legal options for applying for Social Security disability.
+In these cases, it is wise to speak with a Washington DC depression disability lawyer to learn about your legal options for applying for Social Security disability.

 Does Your Depression Qualify You for Social Security Disability Benefits in Maryland?